code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 </wsdl:definitions>
 ```

-Running the below Maven command will generate the JAXB object that correspond to the added SOAP headers.
+Running the below Maven command will generate the JAXB object for the added SOAP header.

 ``` plaintext
 mvn generate-sources